garrandall/popular-music-data/tracks/-come-on--shout-alex-brown.md

 Be good to her
 Cause she's a human machine, oh, oh

-Ooh, when I'm with you
+Oh, when I'm with you
 I feel a little heaven
 You got that something
 I wanna get in